 Few Cape towns have issued CPA-backed bonds.
 This has limited their capacity to fund significant housing investments.
-Towns should consider their CPA bond options and issue debt accordingly to invest in affordable housing development and preservation.
-Where possible, bond funds should be administered through an Affordable Housing Trust.
+Towns should consider their CPA bond options and issue debt accordingly to invest in housing.

-• In Sandwich, CPA bonds were used to preserve affordability at an existing development and to finance construction of new affordable housing, creating 30 senior and family townhomes on Housing Authority land.
+In Sandwich, CPA bonds were used to preserve affordability at an existing development and to finance construction of new affordable housing, creating 30 senior and family townhomes on Housing Authority land.